Physics-Informed Graph Neural Networks for Frequency-Aware Optical Aberration Correction: Methodology

 \subsection{Loss Function}

 Traditional image restoration networks typically optimise an $L_1$ loss between the restored and ground truth images.
-Our framework extends this by introducing a parallel objective that minimises the \ac{mse} between predicted and ground truth Zernike coefficients - fundamental optical descriptors that characterise wavefront aberrations.
+Our framework extends this by introducing a parallel objective that minimises the \ac{mse} between predicted and ground truth Zernike coefficients --- fundamental optical descriptors that characterise wavefront aberrations.
 While this additional term helps guide the restoration process by leveraging aberration information encoded in the Zernike polynomials, optimising these losses independently can lead to physically inconsistent solutions.
 The network may learn shortcuts that, while effective on the training set, fail to capture the underlying optical physics and thus generalise poorly.

+To address this limitation, we introduce the \ac{faa} loss to enforce consistency between image restoration and Zernike prediction in the Fourier domain.
+This choice is motivated by our requirement to recover the high spatial frequencies that get lost in the image when aberrations are present.
+Different aberration types affect the frequency domain in distinct ways: for example, defocus produces isotropic attenuation of high spatial frequencies, while astigmatism creates an anisotropic frequency response, causing the image to become sharp in one direction and blurred in the other.
+Spatial-domain losses aggregate pixel-wise errors without distinguishing between these optically distinct degradation mechanisms, whereas operating in the Fourier domain exposes the frequency structure of these distortions, enabling more targeted penalisation.

-To address this limitation, we introduce the \ac{faa} loss to enforce consistency between image restoration and Zernike prediction through a three-way interconnected supervision system.
-By computing the loss in the Fourier domain, the network directly penalises errors in the spatial frequency components most affected by aberrations and increases sensitivity to both phase and amplitude distortions.
-The loss ensures the network learns physically meaningful image restorative transformations, while simultaneously predicting Zernike coefficients that correspond to the actual restoration process, leading to improved generalisation and more reliable aberration correction.
+Our three-way \ac{faa} loss exploits the Fourier domain, capturing errors in both amplitude and phase structure.
+The loss ensures the network learns physically meaningful image restorative transformations, rather than merely minimising pixel-wise intensity errors, while simultaneously predicting Zernike coefficients that correspond to the actual restoration process, leading to improved generalisation and more reliable aberration correction.
 The \ac{faa} loss is formulated as:

 where the three complementary terms in the equations enforce consistency in the frequency domain.
 Let $\mathscr{F}(x)$ denote the Fourier transform of $x$, $A(Z)$ represents the aberrated \ac{psf} generated from Zernike coefficients $Z$, $I_R$ and $I_{GT}$ be the restored and ground truth images respectively, and $Z_P$ and $Z_{GT}$ denote the predicted and ground truth Zernike coefficients.
 The operator $\circledast$ represents the convolution of the aberrated \ac{psf} with an image.